medinaalexis013/TeamCBC_ClassSync/backend/README.md

-backend/README.md → “Backend API will be implemented here.”
+Backend API will be implemented here